MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/upgrade-emails-surveys.md

 <a name="step-7-email"></a>

-### <a name="welcome-users-email-from-the-executive-sponsor-for-step-7"></a>Willkommen bei den Benutzer e-Mail-Nachrichten von der executive Sponsor, von Schritt 7
+### <a name="welcome-users-email-from-the-executive-sponsor-for-step-7"></a>Willkommene Benutzer-e-Mail vom Executive-Sponsor für Schritt 7

 Betreffzeile: